zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 ## Acknowledgments

 My sincere thanks to Justin for helping me think through the “critical” component of critical data science in this project and beyond.
-Thank you also to Diana for her suggestions for making this piece more useful for a wider audience, and to Sarah for her generous feedback.
+Thank you also to Diana for suggesting how to making this piece more useful for a wider audience, and to Sarah for generous feedback & enthusiasm for dreamy data science vocab (random forests! seaborn!)

 ## Notes

-In the original report, I also included a round of analysis using ngrams (an additional NLP strategy), which I excluded here in order to focus on the more ML-intensive methods.
+In the original report, I also included a round of analysis countinng ngrams (an additional NLP strategy), which I excluded here in order to focus on the more ML-intensive methods.
 To read more about those methods and see those findings (which closely mirror the trends re: lack of repercussions and importance of supervision relationships/common spaces like labs/etc.), you may wish to review my original report [here](https://github.com/zoews/academic-harassment-data/blob/master/si618wn2018_report_zoews.pdf).

+## Explore the data and code yourself

+The data (as a .csv file) and code (as a Jupyter notebook) are available at the [project repository on GitHub](https://github.com/zoews/academic-harassment-data/).
+Feel free to explore further.
+(I also plan to release a more technical tutorial on building an NLP/ML pipeline in Spark soon!)